Alert: Notifications and correspondence during COVID-19 restrictions

 We are operating at reduced capacity due to the COVID 19 alert level four requirements.
 Find out more about how to correspond and notify us during this time.

 It is an expectation that you will review (investigate) an incident at your workplace as it allows you to examine what caused the incident and to identify and address the causes that contributed to that incident.
 It doesn’t aim to apportion blame for incidents, but rather for you to improve workplace safety.
-It is also a legal requirement to investigate an incident to ascertain if it arose from a significant hazard.

 By reviewing your incidents you’ll be able to learn from them, make improvements and have better workplace health and safety systems.

 The Duty Holder Review process is designed to enable you to improve your health and safety systems and for the regulator to gain a degree of assurance that systems associated with the incident have been improved.

 This information sheet provides you with an outline of the steps involved in carrying out a self-review.